michaelahlers/scala-guide/readme.md

 In addition to demonstrating the language, I'll extensively use the tools and libraries I've found most helpful in my experience.
 While that incurs strong opinions, most concepts naturally translate.

 If I'm successful, my readers will find they can get more from the language and be more productive with it!

-## [Frequently Asked Questions][frequently-asked-questions]

-You might be wondering why Scala 2 is prevalent here, why I chose to lean on SBT for builds, or have another question about the guide.
-These questions and their answers are all found [in the wiki at Frequently Asked Questions][frequently-asked-questions].

-[frequently-asked-questions]: documents/frequently-asked-questions.md